-Each unit is permitted two leaders at \$130 each when registering.
+Each unit is permitted two leaders at \$150 each when registering.
 Remember all units must have a minimum of 2 registered leaders.
-Cub Scout units are minimum of 2 but also follow a 1:4 leader to cub scout ratio.
+Cub Scout units are a minimum of 2 but also follow a 1:4 leader to Cub Scout ratio.
+Tiger Scouts must have a Parent Partner with them at camp.
 Units serving female scouts must have a female registered leader over the age of 21 in attendance per YPT and NCAP guidelines.
 Units should recruit leaders who can stay the entirety of camp.
-To lessen the chance of transmissions, rotating leaders will be highly discouraged and may not be allowed when camp occurs.